CarlSetzer/carlsetzer/readme.md

-# Currently studying Web Application and Cloud Development at [Edmonds College](https://www.Edmonds.edu) #
+# Recently finished my ATA degree in Web Application and Cloud Development at [Edmonds College](https://www.Edmonds.edu) #

 ## This includes: ##